Andre601/mkdocs-materialx/docs/contributing/requesting-a-change.md

 > or mockups can create an additional level of detail and clarity that text
 > alone may not be able to convey.
 Also, seeing how your idea has been
 > implemented in other projects can help us understand its potential impact and
-> feasibility in Material for MkDocs, which helps us maintainers evaluate and
+> feasibility in MaterialX for MkDocs, which helps us maintainers evaluate and
 > triage change requests.

 ### Checklist